paritytech/polkadot-sdk/cumulus/README.md

 This repository also contains the Statemint runtime (as well as the canary runtime Statemine and the test runtime Westmint).
-Statemint is a common good parachain providing an asset store for the Polkadot ecosystem.
+Statemint is a system parachain providing an asset store for the Polkadot ecosystem.

 ### Build & Launch a Node